-The Hyatt Ziva Los Cabos has two buffets: La Plaza and El Molino, which are connected.
+The Hyatt Ziva Los Cabos has two buffet restaurants: La Plaza and El Molino, which are connected.
 You can easily walk between the two spaces.

 I have to give it to Hyatt Ziva on this one: Their buffet is one of the best I’ve ever been to and easily knocks every Vegas buffet I’ve been to out of the park.
 Not only was there a huge variety of food to choose from (seriously, the photos in this post don’t properly convey how massive the buffet really is), but it was also high quality.

 We had breakfast at La Plaza every morning and there’s something for everyone: Multiple omelette stations, a huge selection of fruits, yogurts, and juices, and endless bread.
-My favorite thing at breakfast was their french toast, which was really dangerous because after the attendant brought it out, she proceeded to dip each piece in enough brown sugar to put you into a coma.
+My favorite breakfast item was their french toast.
+After the attendant brought it out, she proceeded to dip each piece in enough brown sugar to put you into a sugar coma.
 I had at least one piece every morning.
-(Sorry guys, of all the photos I took of the buffet, I somehow can’t find any of the breakfast spread).

-As someone who expected to be eating bland food throughout my stay at the Hyatt Ziva Los Cabos, I was totally surprised by the endless variety of flavorful dishes at lunch.
+As someone who expected to be eating bland food throughout my stay at the Hyatt Ziva Los Cabos, I was totally surprised by the endless variety of flavorful dishes.
+Especially at lunch.

 The Coffee House at Hyatt Ziva Los Cabos was well stocked with sandwiches, pastries, and snacks throughout the day.
 Guests could also order smoothies and various coffee drinks off the menu.
 I came here daily for a coffee fix and the cappuccino frappes easily put Starbucks’ frappuccinos to shame (or my second favorite, the Annihilator at Dutch Bros Coffee).

-The coffee shop was decorated in a rustic style, with comfortable couches and other seating strewn about.
-This is the type of place where you want to hang out and read on days when you call in sick at work.
+The coffee shop was decorated in a rustic style, with comfortable couches and seating strewn about.
+This is the type of place where you want to hang out and read on days you call in sick.
 I wouldn’t mind drinking terrible coffee at Starbucks every day if the place looked like this.

 The food selection is pretty extensive.
 During our stay, there were always plenty of sandwiches available (though really, you should be saving your appetite for one of the other great restaurants on site).
 There was always a pile of cupcakes at the counter and lots of cakes and other desserts to choose from.